-These Homemade Cannoli are made with crisp and flaky fried shells filled with a creamy and sweet ricotta filling and dipped in mini chocolate chips.
+Make this authentic Homemade Cannoli Recipe with crispy fried shells and a creamy, sweet ricotta filling.
+Easy step-by-step recipe with tips for perfect results every time.
 It's a classic Italian dessert that looks as good as it tastes and will impress everyone who tries it!

 - 🕒 Ready In: 1 hour 50 minutes